 Real-time strategy games are a staple in every PC game library.
-From Empire: Total War to Relic Entertainment's classic Company of Heroes.
-The RTS genre isn't the easiest to get into, though.
-From tactical positioning to resource management, the genre's games focus on micro-managing, combat, and control in real-time is difficult.
-It's like playing chess, but with more Zerg rushes.
+From Empire: Total War to Relic Entertainment’s classic Company of Heroes.
+The RTS genre isn’t the easiest to get into, though.
+From tactical positioning to resource management, the genre’s games focus on micro-managing, combat, and control in real-time is challenging.
+It’s like playing chess, but with more Zerg rushes.

 |Most Immersive RTS Game||Napoleon: Total War|

 Most Immersive RTS Game: Napoleon: Total War

 |Reason to Try||Face off against 19th century Europe’s most powerful military leaders in this incredibly immersive RTS based around Napoleon Bonaparte’s rise to power.|